OverkillGuy/mass-driver/docs/source/usage.md

 Save it and use it as `migration_file` parameter to `mass-driver run`.
 ### Dry run

-The default run mode is to only detect the change to be done, no destructive action.
+The default run mode is to do the change, but not commit it.
 To make local commits (no pushes), you'll need to disable dry-run mode:

 ```sh